RickyWander/ClyphX-Pro-FxBuss-Morpher/README.md

 I included the Ableton project, the TouchOsc preset, the pdf manual in english and italian, and all necessary .txt file to put into the nativeKontrol folder.

 You need :

-Ableton Live -- Version 9.7 or higher
+-Ableton Live -- Version 9.7 or higher

-ClyphX Pro -- 1.1.8 or higher
+-ClyphX Pro -- 1.1.8 or higher

-ClyphX Pro OSC User Actions (beta) -- Download from the official ClyphX Pro forum

-ClyphX Pro X-Mode User Actions (beta) -- Download from the official ClyphX Pro forum
+-ClyphX Pro OSC User Actions (beta) -- Download from the official ClyphX Pro forum -ClyphX Pro X-Mode User Actions (beta) -- Download from the official ClyphX Pro forum -Bindings addon

-Bindings addon

-Isotonik SMART (not strictly necessary)
+-Isotonik SMART (not strictly necessary)

-Max4Live or Ableton Live Suite
+-Max4Live or Ableton Live Suite

-TouchOSC
+-TouchOSC

 https://isotonikstudios.com/product/clyphx-pro/